Ibrahim Duro

 Ibrahim Duro (born 26 April 1970) is a retired Bosnian-Herzegovinian footballer.

 Club career

 Duro played for NK Zagreb and NK Rijeka in the Croatian Prva HNL.

-Played in the Israeli premier league between 1997-2001, and was one of the key players in 1998-1999 season, when Maccabi Haifa achieved one of its best European achievements.
+Played in the Israeli premier league between 1997 and 2001, and was one of the key players in 1998–1999 season, when Maccabi Haifa achieved one of its best European achievements.

 International career

 He made his debut in Bosnia and Herzegovina's first ever official international game, a November 1995 friendly match away against Albania, which remained his sole international appearance.